Space Shuttle Challenger disaster: O-ring concerns

 Cross-sectional diagram of the original SRB field joint.
 The top end of the lower rocket segment has a deep U-shaped cavity, or clevis, along its circumference.
 The bottom end of the top segment extends to form a tang that fits snugly into the clevis of the bottom segment.
 Two parallel grooves near the top of the clevis inner branch hold ~20 foot (6 meter) diameter O-rings that seal the gap between the tang and the clevis, keeping hot gases out of the gap.

+Diagram of Space Shuttle Challenger solid rocket booster, showing location of the O-ring that failed during launch.

 Evaluations of the proposed SRB design in the early 1970s and field joint testing showed that the wide tolerances between the mated parts allowed the O-rings to be extruded from their seats rather than compressed.
 This extrusion was judged to be acceptable by NASA and Morton Thiokol despite concerns of NASA's engineers.
 A 1977 test showed that up to 0.052 in of joint rotation occurred during the simulated internal pressure of a launch.
 Joint rotation, which occurred when the tang and clevis bent away from each other, reduced the pressure on the O-rings, which weakened their seals and made it possible for combustion gases to erode the O-rings.
 NASA engineers suggested that the field joints should be redesigned to include shims around the O-rings, but they received no response.
 In 1980, the NASA Verification/Certification Committee requested further tests on joint integrity to include testing in the temperature range of 40 to 90 F and with only a single O-ring installed.
 The NASA program managers decided that their current level of testing was sufficient and further testing was not required.
 In December 1982, the Critical Items List was updated to indicate that the secondary O-ring could not provide a backup to the primary O-ring, as it would not necessarily form a seal in the event of joint rotation.
 The O-rings were redesignated as Criticality 1, removing the "R" to indicate it was no longer considered a redundant system.